Connect with others who understand.

 • Being advanced in age

-• Having advanced kidney disease, known as end-stage renal disease
+• Having end-stage renal disease (advanced kidney disease)

 • Needing dialysis treatments due to kidney failure

-• Having high levels of inflammatory proteins in the blood, such as immunoglobulin G or C-reactive protein
+• Having high levels of inflammatory proteins in the blood

 AA Amyloidosis Treatment